 I am totally committed to my role as Head of School and being part of the Governing Board It fills me with pride to see the children as well as the staff, blossom and grow during their time with us.
 As a Governing Board we work hard to make the right decisions based on our core values, about what the children at Bollin Primary School need in order to grow into successful adults and that they are able to play their part in a constantly evolving and changing world.

 I am Elizabeth and I am delighted to be a governor for the Bollin Primary School.
 I used to be a local resident living on the same road as the school.
-I am the mother of two sons-Isaac and Luca, in Year 6 and Year 1 respectively.
+I am the mother of two sons - Isaac (who left Bollin in 2021) and Luca, in Year 1.

 After graduating from Cambridge University with an MA in Classics and a PGCE, I went straight into the teaching profession.
 I am the Head of Sixth Form and a Classics teacher at Withington Girls’ School.
 Previously I was the Head of PSHCE and Head of Learning Support there.